10 Of The Best European Capital Cities By Rail

 Don’t miss: A free historical walking tour in Berlin.
 You will get an overview of key locations without having to take out a guidebook.
 Three necessary stops are the Museum island, the rebuilt Reichstag, the Brandenburg Gate, and the Berlin Cathedral.

-Getting there by train: Most trains in Germany seem to lead to Berlin.
+Getting to Berlin by train: Most trains in Germany seem to lead to Berlin.
 There are also regular connections and overnight trains from dozens of international destinations, and from as far away as Paris.

 4. Budapest, Hungary